Lifestyle

 How uniquely cruel?

 I can’t switch off my heart.
 Can’t quiet the memories.
 Can’t just walk away and never think about them or the time we shared.
 How many whacky conversations we had.
 The things they taught me.
 The smile on their face when they left my office, knowing someone cared about them.
-Perhaps being the only one who did.
+Perhaps being the only one who did that day.

 Because the children I worked with were complex.
 Not just because of neurodiversity, but sometimes also turbulent home lives.
 I helped many of them receive diagnoses that have changed their lives and experience of school.
 Fought for them to get support when teachers or senior staff wouldn’t listen or couldn’t understand.
 I sympathised, empathised, listened and protected them against harm suffered at home or out in public.